ndemou/Out-PingStats/README.md

 to the network (DNS is not as simple as ping).
 By keeping just the min(RTT) of all parallel DNS queries we mostly suppress such sporadic spikes.

-## Note for non European users
+## Note for users outside Europe & USA

-There's a list of IPs that are Europe centric in the code.
-You can create a nice list suited for your country by dot sourcing this program and running the helper function `helper_find_pingable_com_host` (it needs a few minutes to spit out the list).
+There's a list of .com hosts in the code that work fine for Europe and USA.
+If you live elsewhere and you find the baseline RTT too high you can create a nice list suited for your country by dot sourcing this program and running the helper function `helper_find_pingable_com_host` (it needs a few minutes to spit out the list).
 Check at the top of the code the declaration of `$PING_TARGET_LIST = ` and replace the value with the list you got.